queicherius/software-defined-infrastructure/dns.md

 104   IN      PTR     sdi5b.mi.hdm-stuttgart.de.
 ```

-> **Note:** "Serial" denotes a version, which helps the secondary DNS recognize new zone files.
-The convention for naming this is `YYYYMMDDSS` with `SS` being a incrementing version number which has to be updated for every change.
+> **Note:** "Serial" denotes a version, which helps the secondary DNS recognise new zone files.
+The convention for naming this is `YYYYMMDDSS` with `SS` being an incrementing version number which has to be updated for every change.

 Make bind9 aware of our newly configured zones in `/etc/bind/named.conf.local`